St Simons Island: an ideal family escape

 Tip: the King and Prince Resort is great about providing all kinds of deals, both on and off season, so depending on flexibility for travel, it’s a great option for any budget any time of year.
 And it’s a beautiful property in an ideal location.
 You can’t go wrong.

-So, what’s the point of all of these wonderful points?
-St Simons Island is a great place to head with a family.
-Or with friends.
-Or a… lover.
-Anyways, it’s a really cool destination with tons of cool options for any mood and level of energy.
+St Simons Island is a great place to head with a family, with friends or for a couples getaway.
+It’s a really cool destination with tons of options for any mood and level of energy.
 The nautical feel of the whole island is a great break from city life and so different from a mountain escape.
 St Simons is amazing and we’ll be back again.
 And again.